Northwest Territories

 - At least CAD 250,000 to start or buy a business outside the corporate boundaries of Yellowknife, NWT;

-- Provide to the Department Of Industry, Tourism and Investment a good faith deposit of CAD 75,000 once formally accepted into the program.
+- Provide to the Department of Industry, Tourism and Investment a good faith deposit of CAD 75,000 once formally accepted into the program.

 The prospective applicant must also: